skaija/susan-testing/Test/APIs/api-faq/index.md

 Add the 2nd question and answer here

-### How to find out more about QueryTypes fields and their parameters
+### How to find out more about QueryTypes and their fields and parameters